10 Shining Speaking Strategies to Give ESL Students a Beacon of Hope

 Finally, do not expect the fire of conversation to erupt where you want or expect it to.

-You cannot “make” students talk.
+You cannot make students talk.

 Learn to plan speaking sessions as a series of activities and opportunities carefully prepared to provide the sparks of discussion.
 Your job is to prepare the ground and then if discussion does kindle, fan the flames, take a step back and let it develop.
 Your students will thank you for providing the space to make this possible.

 Remember what a gift you are giving students by setting them free to talk without fear of failure.
+Eventually, with any luck, your class will start gabbing away.

-This will help them in their language improvement more than anything else.
+Remind them that this will help them in their language improvement more than anything else.